 Taking the quantum mechanical operators, we get:

-With these operators defined, the purpose for doing this is because a natural attempt is to use the Einstein energy-momentum relation.
-We now want to turn our attention to this elation, which one may already know takes the form:
+With these operators defined, the purpose for doing this is because a natural attempt is to want to use the Einstein energy-momentum relation.
+We can now turn our attention to this relation, which one may already know takes the form:

 Substituting for our quantum operators, we get something immediately looking like this:

 Or, one will sometimes see this written as , then substituting for and you will find .
 But because we’ve set our approach is slightly different.
-In our case, when we expand these brackets and simplify,
+In our case, when we simply expand the brackets and simplify,

 This is essentially the Klein-Gordon equation.
 However, we have some conflicts in notation.
 Really, we want our equation above to be in four-vector notation.
 So, what do we do?
 I’ve already given some hints in the graphic I posted above (a sketch from my notebook).